 When it comes to implementing additional systems or apps, companies may be reluctant, especially if it presents a steep learning curve — and procurement teams are no different.

 At the same time, digital transformation is happening everywhere.
 Businesses use new technology to differentiate themselves from competitors and to solve some of their most pressing process management challenges.
-One way businesses are resolving this tension is through the use of low-code software that makes it easy for users without coding experience to engage with and benefit from its features.
+One way businesses are resolving this tension is through the use of no-code software that makes it easy for users without coding experience to engage with and benefit from its features.

-Low-code software is a cornerstone of citizen automation initiatives and helps business teams stay agile without adding to the IT backlog.
+No-code software is a cornerstone of citizen automation initiatives and helps business teams stay agile without adding to the IT backlog.

 Low-Code Automation: Good for Business, Great for ITDownload the report